About

 And now… the backstory!

-It started in California, where I was married to a tall, funny, handsome farmer.
+I was married to a tall, funny, handsome farmer.
 (Yes, really.
-As a kid, I’d always dreamed of marrying a farmer and having six children.
-Well, I succeeded at part of that, anyway… lol!)
+As a kid, I’d always dreamed of marrying a farmer and having six children.)

 We had two wonderful daughters, about three years apart.
-This is one of them, reading a book.
+This is a long-ago photo of one of them, reading a book.
 (She’s still an avid reader.)

 Along the way, I learned to make quilts, and started self-publishing art-related books.

-I scrambled for income and started freelance illustrating for local print shops and publishers… and did pretty well.
+Then – in addition – I started freelance illustrating for local print shops and publishers… and did pretty well.

 Within a few months, my income was stable and growing nicely.
-My two girls and I moved to my hometown of Belmont, Massachusetts, where I rented a three-bedroom apartment next to a lovely park.
-Life seemed almost perfect!
+We moved to my hometown of Belmont, Massachusetts, where I added a few more businesses:

-- Vintage clothing – The same attics that contained vintage quilts often had old clothing items in trunks, as well.
+• Vintage clothing – The same attics that contained vintage quilts often had old clothing items in trunks, as well.
 I bought and resold them, and – along with my “Past Perfect Clothing” experience – that led to a book contract for Sewing and Collecting Vintage Fashions.
+Sewing and Collecting Vintage Fashions - book

 That’s when I also started editing books, theses, etc., for MIT professors and grad students.
 (I loved it.
 Really, I can be SUCH a geek… lol!)

-I know that it sounds like I had a lot going on—and I did—but I’m an organizing fanatic.
-As long as I kept hiring more people, my businesses kept growing, too.
+I know that it sounds like I had a lot going on – and I did – but I’m an organizing fanatic.
+As long as I kept hiring more people, and sending out more newsletters, catalogues, and mailart, my businesses kept growing, too.

 Frankly, it was fun.
 You know that song, “Whistle While You Work“?
 Well, that’s how I am.
 I’m not sure there was ever a time when I drew a line between “work” and “play.”
 I truly loved it all!

-Yesterday, I started journaling about this and realized that I need to get back to doing what worked so reliably in the past.
+Recently, I’ve been journaling about this, and realized that I need to get back to doing what worked so reliably in the past.
+Even if it seems illogical to most people.

-And here’s why I’ve explained that history: My plans include making some of my creative projects free, including both digital and art-in-the-mail treats.
+That’s why my current plans include making some of my creative projects free, including both as digital and art-in-the-mail treats.

-Though some may raise an eyebrow and wonder why I think sending out freebies is so helpful… Well, as I’ve said, it was an important part of what succeeded in the past.
+Though some may raise an eyebrow and wonder why I think sending out freebies is so helpful… Well, as I’ve said, I believe that it was an important part of what succeeded in the past.

 So… let’s play!